-Did you know if takes more energy to think and act negatively than it does to send positive thoughts into the world.
-We sometimes may act in a positive way and do nice things for people but internally, the way we talk to ourselves is often negative and self sabotaging.
-I challenge you to stop every once in a while and really think about what your internal thoughts are really projecting.
+Did you know it takes more energy to think and act negatively than it does to send positive thoughts into the world?
+We sometimes may act positively and do nice things for people, but internally, the way we talk to ourselves is often negative and self-sabotaging.
+I challenge you to stop every once in a while and think about what your internal thoughts are really projecting.
 See if there is any way you can turn that thought into a more positive expression or way of thinking.
 You might just surprise yourself.

 Subscribe today for free to receive our weekly update and never miss an article.